abinit/abinit/doc/tutorial/optic.md

 ## Frequency-dependent linear and second order nonlinear optical response.

-This lesson aims at showing how to get the following physical properties, for semiconductors:
+This tutorial aims at showing how to get the following physical properties, for semiconductors:

   * Frequency dependent linear dielectric tensor
   * Frequency dependent second order nonlinear susceptibility tensor